Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/shared.md

  - trained LSTM and GRU networks [Fig R2]
  - trained RNNs on a 2D task where the continuous attractor manifold is a torus [Fig R3]

-# Generality of the Theory
+# Generality of the theory
-While most bifurcation analyses in theoretical neuroscience and machine learning are based on a particular parameterization (e.g., pairwise weight matrix), our theory applies to any differentiable dynamical system and to continuous piecewise smooth systems (for which the continuous attractor is a global attractor).
-Hence, the behavior of many different ring attractors and RNNs discussed can be explained in this framework.
+While most bifurcation analyses in theoretical neuroscience and machine learning are based on a particular parameterization (e.g., pairwise weight matrix), our theory applies to any differentiable dynamical system and to continuous piecewise smooth systems (with a global continuous attractor).
+Hence, the robustness of most continuous attractors are covered.
 Note that the only necessary condition is the normal hyperbolicity.

+## Architecture
 We tested our theory with LSTMs and GRUs to support our claim about the universality of the dynamics of trained RNNs.
 These networks have the same normally hyperbolic invariant slow ring manifold just like Vanilla RNNs (FigR.2C,D) and on this manifold we find fixed points (FigR.2A,B).
 This consistency of structure across different RNN architectures provides further validation of our theoretical framework.

-## Focus on the ring attractor implementations
+## Simple systems
 The analysis of theoretical models and numerical experiments is intended to illustrate the theory's practical applicability rather than to prove its generality.
 We focused on low-dimensional systems because they are easier to visualize and are a better guide to developing intuition.
 We include results on RNNs trained on a 2D task (a double angular velocity integration task) to further demonstrate our theory's relevance.
 In these trained RNNs (FigR.3A,B), we find a slow, attractive, invariant manifold in the shape of a torus with a point topology.
 Additionally, we find evidence supporting the relevance of the error bound in these trained RNNs (FigR.3C,D).

-## Broader impact within computational neuroscience
+## Broader impact
 Our theory is relevant to all (theoretical) neuroscientists trying to understand analog working memory and its robustness.
 We demonstrate the robustness of the implemented analog memory in recurrent systems to perturbations of their connection matrix.
 The theory also has implications for the robustness of theoretical models more generally: for example, we can be slightly wrong about the functional form of the activation function of the neurons; the network will behave functionally the same as the neural dynamics.

 # Clarity
-We acknowledge the reviewers' concerns regarding clarity in certain sections.
-In response, we have added detailed clarifications on the topics, experiments, figures, and concepts highlighted in the reviews.
-Additionally, we have enhanced the overall flow of the text and strengthened the main messages of the various subsections.
-Below, we summarize the key clarifications and improvements made to our paper.
+We acknowledge the reviewers' concerns regarding clarity and add details on the main topics highlighted in the reviews.

 ## Section 5.2
 Section 5.2, which we have now moved to a separate section, outlines the conditions under which approximations to an analog working memory problem are near a continuous attractor.
 This section is crucial for clarifying when a situation like Proposition 1 would occur.
 These conditions are met for RNNs: